hcheng826/guppy/README.md

 # Guppy

+Guppy is a fish that has a different mechanism of breeding from other normal fish species.
+Just like Platypus and Echidna.

 Guppy is a project built on top of the Avalanche Platypus ecosystem.
 It allows the users who want to provide liquidity on Platypus to improve their captical efficiency.
 The deposited liquidity (stablecoins) can be served as collaterals and the user can borrow more stablecoins whlie the original deposited asset still earning rewards.

 It builds on top of the Compound model with the improvement on capital efficiency.
 When the lender's money is not being borrowed, it does not just lie in the pool, instead it got deposited to Platypus booster (Vector, Echidna) to earn rewards.